Chart Color Schemes

 Central Highlands - East faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.0%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.7%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Vocational credentials are prominent, with 43.0% of residents aged 15+ holding such qualifications – advanced diplomas comprise 6.7% and certificates make up 36.3%.
+The area's university qualification rate is 11.0%, substantially below the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 8.7%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
+Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas (6.7%) and certificates (36.3%).

-Educational participation is notably high at 35.4%, including 16.8% in primary education, 10.1% in secondary education, and 2.7% pursuing tertiary education.
-In Central Highlands - East, a robust network of 10 schools educates approximately 1,287 students.
-The region demonstrates varied educational conditions, with 7 primary and 3 secondary schools serving distinct age groups.
+Educational participation is high at 35.4%, including 16.8% in primary education, 10.1% in secondary education, and 2.7% pursuing tertiary education.
+Central Highlands - East operates a network of 10 schools educating approximately 1,287 students.
+The area has varied educational conditions with balanced provision – 7 primary and 3 secondary schools serving distinct age groups.
 School places per 100 residents (16.9) fall below the regional average (33.0), indicating some students may attend schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note: for schools showing 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education